-- Writers may schedule up to three appointments per week.
+- Writers may schedule up to two appointments per day and three appointments per week.

 - Writers must upload a draft of a paper by 12 p.m.
 EST (noon) the day prior to the scheduled appointment.
 If a writer schedules an appointment after 12 p.m.
 EST the day prior to the appointment, they must upload the draft immediately.
 If there is not a draft of a paper uploaded by 12 p.m.
 EST the day prior to your appointment, the appointment will be canceled.

-- We only accept documents and PDFs and not links, unless the writer is requesting feedback on a multimodal/multimedia project.
+- We only accept .doc, .docx, and PDFs and not links, unless the writer is requesting feedback on a multimodal/multimedia project.
 If you have a multimodal/multimedia project (video, Prezi, website, etc), please contact us to find out how to provide access to your draft and receive your feedback.

-- Writers can book ahead up to 14 days in advance.
+- Writers can book up to 14 days in advance.

 - Writers must submit their own writing using their own WCOnline account.

 - If there are questions or concerns about an appointment or feedback, writers should contact the University Writing Center at 502-852-2173 or email@example.com.
-Writers should not attempt to contact consultants directly.
+Students, faculty, and staff should not contact consultants directly.